Sho-ki/Sho-ki/README.md

 # Hi There 👋 A Litte Bit About Me:

 My name is Shoki Ishii.
-I was born and raised in Nara, Japan.
+I was born and raised in Japan.
 I graduated from Doshisha University with a major in English Education.
 After that, I started going to University of the People with a major in CS!!

 I had been working full-time internship at veho works in Vietnam as a Front-End Software Developer and designed and developed 5+ apps.